20steps/alexa/README.md

 * Cp. <a target="_blank" href="https://alexa.20steps.de/en/c/about-the-alexa-skill">About the Alexa skill</a> for more infos.

 TODO:
-* Provide API for Google Home / Actions / API AI
+* Provide support for Google Assistant / Account linking / Streamlined Identity Flow (wip)
-* Provide support for Google Home / Account linking (wip)
+* Provide support for Google Assistant / Actions / API AI / Rich messages (wip)
 * Rename everything to assistant.20steps.de (wip)
 * Refactor AbstractCustomBundle of Bricks platform to minimize glue code for user mgmt. and introduce assistantlets into basic layer of Bricks abstracting away Amazon Alexa / Skills and Google Home / Actions
 * Publish for Google Home